somasis/www.somas.is/index.md

 ## About me

-My name is Kylie McClain, and I am an 18 year old woman.
+My name is Kylie McClain, and I am a 19 year old woman.
 I have been using computers since I was about three years old, and using Linux since age seven.
 I get a lot of joy out helping people do what they want to do, and I have a lot of fun finding solutions to problems.
 A lot of my time nowadays is spent working on